 Planning of Presentation: Time Delay Estimation and acoustic source localization

-The actual problem
+The actual problem JAVI

 Necessity to implement and use algorithms of localization and tracking of Whales to avoid the collision between them and the SHIPS

-[Statistics of collisions, number of whales, impact of the collisions in the animals and people]
+[Statistics of collisions, number of whales, impact of the collisions in the animals and people] and to track the animals in real time and their behaviour in determined areas (check introduction of my paper Space-time and hybrid methods for…. )

 Known about the underwater environment (objects, animals,...)

-The solution
+The solution DANI

 Estimate the whale localization by TDOA